unldenis/PacketServer/README.md

 <br>
 ## How to install
 ### Maven
-Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file:
 <br>
 ```xml
 <repositories>